 Time and materials contracts define an hourly or daily rate for builders.
 In addition to paying this rate, owners also agree to pay any related project costs, which are noted in the contract as direct, indirect, markup and overhead costs.

 |Pros of Time and Materials Contracts||Cons of Time and Materials Contracts|

 Time and materials contracts are also typically used when the scope of work is unclear and carry less risk when used for small projects where owners can better estimate the project’s scope to anticipate the final cost.
 Price or project duration caps are also common for this contract to mitigate the owner’s risk.

 Understanding the different types of construction contracts helps you decide what type is right for you and your project.
 Along with the contract, there are many other moving parts to consider, like the amount of labor you’ll need, the construction technology you should consider and the major machinery you’ll need for the job.
+Consider implementing value engineering into your next project to help you weigh out cost and material options to ensure you are getting the best value.
 Take a look through our catalog of heavy equipment to look through your renting options.